jpivarski-talks/2021-07-06-pyhep-uproot-awkward-tutorial/README.md

 ## Running everything on your own computer

 This course will not cover installation of the software, but everything can be installed with pip or conda, standard mechanisms for installing Python packages.
-See [environment.yml](environment.yml) for a list of pip package names and versions.
+See [environment.yml](environment.yml) for a list of package names and versions.

 ## Browsing the material online